janux/janux-portal/README.md

 *4.- *How to install Janux Vuejs seed *

-a.- Get the project at 'https://ramoncalvo@bitbucket.org/janux-org/janux-vuejs-seed.git'.
+a.- Clone the project at 'janux-vuejs-seed.git'.

 b.- Switch to branch develop ('git fetch && git checkout develop').